-The Investment Plan pension expense for the Authority was \$12,150 for the fiscal year ended September 30, 2020.
+The Investment Plan pension expense for the Authority was \$20,541 for the fiscal year ended September 30, 2024.

-At September 30, 2020, the Authority reported payables in the amount of \$1,089 for outstanding contributions to the Investment Plan required for the fiscal year ended September 30, 2020.
+At September 30, 2024, the Authority reported payables in the amount of \$1,433 for outstanding contributions to the Investment Plan required for the fiscal year ended September 30, 2024.

 The Authority is exposed to various risks loss related to torts; theft of assets, errors and omissions; personal injuries; and natural disasters.
 As a dependent special district, the Authority is insured under Broward County's insurance plan.
 The coverage is provided at no cost to the Authority.
 In the past 3 years, there have been no claims settled exceeding the insurance coverage.
-As of September 30, 2020, there were no outstanding claims.
+As of September 30, 2024, there were no outstanding claims.

-Note 14 - Subsequent Events
+Note 15 - Subsequent Events

-In connection with the preparation of the financial statements, management has evaluated events and transactions for subsequent events that would impact the financial statements for the year ended September 30, 2020 through February 26, 2021, the date the financial statements were available to be issued.
-As a result of the spread of the COVID-19 coronavirus, economic uncertainties have arisen which are likely to impact the operations of the Authority.
-However, the related financial impact on operations and duration cannot be reasonably estimated at this time.
+In connection with the preparation of the financial statements, management has evaluated events and transactions for subsequent events that would impact the financial statements for the year ended September 30, 2024 through February 14, 2025, the date the financial statements were available to be issued.